reine-ishyanami/gemini-api/README.md

 call `gemini-api::get_models` to get a list of available models.

+call `gemini-api::model::GeminiModel::new_default_model` to create a new instance of default Gemini Model.

 call `gemini-api::model::Gemini::new` to create a new instance of a Gemini Api to chat with gemini.

 call `gemini-api::model::Gemini::set_system_instruction` to set a system instruction for the Gemini Api.